List of Pacific typhoons before 1850: Japan

+Philippines

 There were several storms between the Philippines and Guam in 1566.
 A typhoon struck the Philippines in August 1568.
 A typhoon affected Manila in June 1589.
 Three typhoons struck the Philippines between September and October 1596, one of which killed more than six people.
 There were also typhoons in October 1598 and 1599.

 1600s

+China

+In September 1618, a powerful typhoon struck the city of Chaozhou in eastern Guangdong, killing over 12,500 people and destroying more than 30,000 houses.
+A typhoon in July 1636 impacted Huiyang County (now Huiyang District, Huizhou), and tore off the roof of a pagoda.
+A typhoon in August 1673 produced strong winds and heavy rain in Guangdong, stripping houses of their roofs and snapping tall trees.
+In August 1680, a typhoon accompanied by a tidal flood inundated Shanghai in over 5 feet of water and killed countless people.
+In its wake, villagers sailed through their submerged fields and the bean crops that rotted there caused an outbreak of disease.
+Between late June and early July of 1696, a devastating typhoon produced storm surges that breached levees across Shanghai for thousands of feet, killing more than 100,000 people.

+Japan

+A typhoon struck Fukuoka in July 1610.
+A typhoon hit Hirado, Nagasaki in September 1613, where a European named Parachas recorded shifts in wind direction, the first such record taken in the country.
+A powerful typhoon, reportedly the worst in 100 years, affected much of Japan in September 1635 from Kyushu through Edo, blowing down 2,000 pine trees in Chikuzen Province.
+In September 1650, a typhoon produced storm surges in the Kyushu and Chugoku regions, flooding 3,300 houses and drowning 170 people in Yanagawa Domain alone.

+Philippines and Guam

 A typhoon struck the Philippines in May 1601, August 1602, July 1603, and August 1606.
 There were multiple typhoons in the Philippines in October and November 1608.
 A typhoon struck Marinduque in the Philippines on October 10, 1617, killing 1,000 people.
 Typhoons also affected the Philippines in August 1620 and May 1621.
 Two typhoons affected the Philippines in 1629 – in January and August.
 Another January typhoon occurred in 1630.
 Typhoons were observed in September and November 1638.
 Two typhoons struck the Philippines in 1639; one in August killed 750 people.
 A typhoon in October 1649 killed 200 people in the Philippines.
 A typhoon in May 1654 caused a shipwreck in the Philippines.
 There were three deadly typhoons in the Philippines in 1659.
 The first recorded storm to strike Guam was on October 6, 1671, which destroyed most of the houses on the island, and killed several people.
 Another typhoon struck Guam in November 1681, again destroying most of the island's houses.
 Typhoons affected the Philippines in July 1686 and September 1687.
 A typhoon struck Guam in November 1693, killing 14 people.
 In July 1694, a typhoon caused a shipwreck in the Philippines, killing more than 400 people.
 Another typhoon affected the Philippines in November 1697.